microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/sharinglinkvariants.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Describes the status of potential sharing link variants which will generate a separate sharing link from the link that would otherwise be generated without the variant, yet with identical role and scope.
+Represents the status of potential sharing link variants which generate a separate sharing link from the link that would otherwise be generated without the variant, yet with identical role and scope.

 ## Properties